github/opensource.guide/_articles/nl/legal.md

 * **Do you want your project to appeal to large businesses?** A large business will likely want an express patent license from all contributors.
 In this case, [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/) has you (and them) covered.
 * **Do you want your project to appeal to contributors who do not want their contributions to be used in closed source software?** [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) or (if they also do not wish to contribute to closed source services) [AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) will go over well.

 Your **company** may have specific licensing requirements for its open source projects.
 For example, it may require a permissive license so that the company can use your project in the company's closed source product.
 Or your company may require a strong copyleft license and an additional contributor agreement (see below) so that only your company, and nobody else, can use your project in closed source software.
 Or your company may have certain needs related to standards, social responsibility, or transparency, any of which could require a particular licensing strategy.
-Talk to your [company's legal department](#what-does-my-companys-legal-team-need-to-know).
+Talk to your [company's legal department](#wat-moet-het-juridische-team-van-mijn-bedrijf-weten).

 When you create a new project on GitHub, you are given the option to select a license.
 Including one of the licenses mentioned above will make your GitHub project open source.
 If you'd like to see other options, check out [choosealicense.com](https://choosealicense.com) to find the right license for your project, even if it [isn't software](https://choosealicense.com/non-software/).

-## What if I want to change the license of my project?
+## Wat moet ik doen als ik de licentie van mijn project wil wijzigen?

 Most projects never need to change licenses.
 But occasionally circumstances change.